Universal few-body physics in a harmonic trap: Results for the 4-body sector

 As before, the dotted lines give our upper bound on the extrapolation error for the two lowest 4-body states.
 The higher excited states are connected by dashed lines to guide the eye.
 Their extrapolation error is similar but not shown explicitly.
 The harmonic confinement has a strong effect on the spectrum.
 Compared to free space, it is no longer true that two 4-body states are attached to each trimer state.
 Moreover, the levels appear to interact strongly.
 There are various avoided crossings of 4-body states, e.g. between the 4th and 5th state around $\epsilon^{\left(2\right)}\approx 0$ and possibly also between the second and third state.
 These avoided crossings could be studied experimentally by varying $\epsilon^{\left(2\right)}$ using Feshbach resonances.

 The dependence on $\epsilon^{\left(2\right)}$ can be translated into a dependence on the scattering length $a$ using Fig.~\ref{fig:2ab}.
 For $\epsilon^{\left(2\right)}$ between minus two and zero, the scattering length is essentially zero.
 When $\epsilon^{\left(2\right)}$ is varied from zero to one, however, the scattering length grows to become infinite at $\epsilon^{\left(2\right)}=1/2$, jumps to minus infinity and approaches a negative value close to zero at $\epsilon^{\left(2\right)}= 1$.
-This is the most interesting region concerning universality and corresponds to the usual Efimov plot in free space.
+This is the most interesting region from the point of universality and corresponds to the usual Efimov plot in free space.
 In this region, the scattering length is much larger than all other length scales and our effective theory is expected to describe systems of real atoms with van der Waals interactions.
 The discrete scale invariance of the 3- and 4-body spectra in free space has disappeared in Fig.~\ref{fig:spectrumv123}.
-It would be interesting to approach the free space limit by making the trap wider and wider in experiment in order to see how the discrete scaling symmetry is restored.
+It would be interesting to approach the free space limit by making the trap wider and wider but keeping the scattering length $a$ and the 3-body interaction fixed.
+This corresponds to looking at the same physical system in a wider trap in order to see how the discrete scaling symmetry is restored.
 In the theoretical calculation, taking this limit is computationally very expensive since the absolute value of the energy cutoff for fixed $N$ vanishes as $\beta\to\infty$.
-Cold atom experiments could serve as a quantum simulator to study this issue.
+Cold atom experiments could serve as a quantum simulator to study this question.

 In Fig.~\ref{fig:spectrumsym}, we show a different variant of this plot.
 The extrapolated spectra for 4-body $0^+$ states are given for various 2-body energies $\epsilon^{\left(2\right)}$ (circles).
 The 3-body interaction is renormalised with the requirement, that the 3-body ground state energy lies at $\epsilon^{\left(3\right)}=-1$ for each chosen $\epsilon^{\left(2\right)}$.
 Further, the Efimov-like 3-body states are added as squares.